ICanOnlySuffer/exercise/README.md

 	split by the dash sign character into the the starting hour and ending hour, these are converted to integers and a range is created between these two.
-2. If the ammount of employees is over 2 a copy of the array of employees is created, rotated and zipped with the array of employees, thus creating an array of pairs of employees.
-But if the ammount of employees is 2 or below, the array of pairs is made by putting the array of employees inside another array.
+2. The pairs of employes is created as combination of size 2 of the array of employees.
 3. The array of pairs is mapped through returning a hash containing the the pair of employees names contatenated with a dash and the times they have coincided.